-The social security tax rate is 6.2%, for both the employee and employer, on the first \$142,800 paid to each employee in 2021.
+The social security tax rate is 6.2%, for both the employee and employer, on the first \$147,000 paid to each employee in 2022.
 You must withhold at this rate from each employee and pay a matching amount.
-Qualified sick leave wages and qualified family leave wages aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2%.
 The Medicare tax rate is 1.45% each for the employee and employer on all wages.
 You must withhold at this rate from each employee and pay a matching amount.
 There is no wage base limit for Medicare tax; all covered wages are subject to Medicare tax.